Tuesday, 14 July 2015

 Consolidated Fund : All revenues and loans raised and recovered from part of consolidated fund, of which no amount can be spent without the approval of parliament.

-Contingency Fund : It is an imprest that is available to president of India to meet unforeseen expenditures, such as, expenditure to tackle natural disasters or accidents.
+Contingency Fund : It is an imprest that is available to the president of India to meet unforeseen expenditures, such as expenditures to tackle natural disasters or accidents.

 Post-facto approval of such expenditure is sought from parliament, and an equivalent amount is drawn from the consolidated fund.

 Public Account : It holds amounts which are held by the government in trust.
-These include items such as Employees’ Provident Fund and Small savings.
+These include items such as the Employees’ Provident Fund and small savings.

 No parliamentary approval needed for such payments, except when the amounts are withdrawn from consolidated funds and kept in public account for specific expenditures (for example, road construction)